intel-lab-lkp/linux/Documentation/power/power_supply_class.rst

    to add it and send a patch along with your driver.

    The attributes available currently are the ones currently provided by the drivers written.

-   Good candidates to add in future: model/part#, cycle_time, manufacturer, etc.
+MODEL_NAME and MANUFACTURER are already part of the standard attribute set.

 Q: